suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 $ git checkout branch_name
 ```

-If you want to create a new branch and switch into it, you can use following command:
+If you want to create a new branch and switch to it, you can use the following command:

 ```sh
 $ git checkout -b branch_name